2014 – 2015

 (1) RESIDENT STUDENTS

-These students live in housing facilities operated by the University or by arrangements made through the West Chester University Foundation.
+These students live in housing facilities operated by the University or by arrangements made through University Student Housing LLC, a subsidiary of the West Chester University Foundation.
 Residents of North Campus residence halls are required to choose from four University meal plans.
-(See "Meal Fee") on page 10.)
+(See "Meal Fee" on pages 10-11.)
 Those residents living in the South Campus apartment communities and the College Arms Apartments are not required to purchase a meal plan; however, they may choose any meal plan option if they are interested.

 (2) OFF-CAMPUS STUDENTS